-Fertility and Future Pregnancy
+Fertility and future pregnancy

 You might not be thinking about family planning at the time of your diagnosis.
 Yet that’s the best time to talk with your healthcare team about future fertility.
 If you’re already in treatment or beyond, you can still discuss your options now with your providers.
+For more information, visit our oncofertility tool.

 Of all breast cancer treatments, chemotherapy is most likely to affect your fertility.
 Chemotherapy can damage follicles, the egg-containing sacs, in the ovaries.
 This reduces the number of eggs and shortens the amount of time you will be fertile if your periods return.